dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 ## Optical Character Recognition

 The optical character recognition (OCR) functionality is available in the dashjoin/ai-image Docker container.
-It exposes a REST API on port 8080 where you provide an image URL such as this picture (https://d207ibygpg2z1x.cloudfront.net/image/upload/v1540973697/articles_upload/content/ibttqvywe6gihhcu1zzf.jpg).
+It exposes a REST API on port 8080 where you provide an image URL such as this picture:

 <img width="400px" src="https://d207ibygpg2z1x.cloudfront.net/image/upload/v1540973697/articles_upload/content/ibttqvywe6gihhcu1zzf.jpg">